anatoly-turcan/selvoc/infrastructure/README.md

 Terraform, AWS, and Kubernetes.
 It assumes familiarity with AWS, Terraform, and Kubernetes.

-## Core Infrastructure Overview
+## Infrastructure Overview

+### Core

-The `core` Terraform configuration provisions the foundational AWS and Kubernetes infrastructure for the Selvoc platform.
+The `core` Terraform configuration provisions the foundational AWS resources for the Selvoc platform.
+Private VPC access not needed.
 Key resources include:

 - **VPC**: A dedicated Virtual Private Cloud with public and private subnets for secure network segmentation.